JiexiXu/Statistics_with_Python/README.md

-# Statistics_with_Python--Assess the overall score of product evaluation based on sentiment analysis.
+# Statistics with Python: Assess the overall score of product evaluation based on sentiment analysis.
 1.Data Pre-processing

 2.Sentiment Analysis